K4R-IAI/NonFoodKG/README.md

 # Motivation

 Retail stores are competing with online stores.
-They are aiming at digitization of shopping experiences.
-We believe that one main advantage of online stores is its connection to web information.
+They are aiming at digitization of the shopping experiences.
+We believe that one main advantage of online stores is its connection to Web information.
 Consumer needs can be unique but also change fast.
 It would be very time-consuming to manually model consumer preferences in a database.
 The Semantic Web already offers much information, mainly for food products (e.g. https://world.openfoodfacts.org/ ).
-Unfortunately, we could not find much information about non-food products like allergens contained in cosmetics.
-Therefore we decided to create this non-food knowledge graph to model cosumer preferences.
-For future applications we also created ontologies with further product information.
+Unfortunately, it lacks information about non-food products like allergens contained in cosmetics.
+Therefore we created this non-food knowledge graph.
-We have just started working on this knowledge graph and are continuously adding more ontologies.
+To further enhance the knowledge graph information and in order to being able to apply the included knowledge in example applications, we also integrate location information from a perception-based system, leading to a unique embodiment of knowledge in various consumer and robot applications.

 # Querying the knowledge graph